 Here's how it relates to schadenfreude, jealousy, and empathy:

 I believe that nurturing compersion is a crucial mindset shift that society needs to (and will) embody in the next century.
 Whenever you experience envy or jealousy, try to replace it with compersion!
-Let's explore:
+Let's explore it.

 I. Mindset of Compersion